 To overcome this fragmentation and lack of connectivity of ICT-based information systems for logistics decision making, AEOLIX will establish a cloud-based collaborative logistics ecosystem for configuring and managing (logistics-related) information pipelines.
 This digital business ecosystem will create visibility across the supply chain, enabling more sustainable and efficient transport of goods cross Europe.
 An essential element of the approach is to ensure that for logistics actors connecting to and using the ecosystem in undemanding and has a low level of complexity.
 We envision the ecosystem enabling the integration of supply-chain-related transport business processes through logistics software solutions for cloud-based connectivity and interaction, in order to support more efficient collaboration in the logistics supply chain than exists today.

 By enabling low-complexity and low cost connectivity of local ICT platforms and systems and thereby scalable, trusted and secure exchange of information, AEOLIX will improve the overall competitiveness of goods transport in the supply chain, while simultaneously targeting sustainability from environmental, economic and social perspectives.

-Universitetslektor at Technology Management and Economics, Service Management and Logistics
+Senior Lecturer at Chalmers, Technology Management and Economics, Service Management and Logistics

-Docent at Technology Management and Economics, Service Management and Logistics
+Senior Researcher at Chalmers, Technology Management and Economics, Service Management and Logistics

 Porrino Pontevedra, Spain